The Bishop

 Post by John Chanin on Apr 14, 2020 13:59:27 GMT

 I have done a profile here, as it is part of the area I said I would do.
 I did it without reference to the one done by @abiezercoppe and his is as good as mine.
 In truth this is a very boring seat.
 Islington North lacks glamour.
 It is a very ordinary chunk of north London, with few landmarks.
 The main exception is Arsenal’s Emirates football ground built on the site of an old waste transfer station just off the Holloway Road, which bisects the seat from north to south.
 Just to the south of the stadium is the main building of the London Metropolitan University (formerly the North London Polytechnic).
 On the other side of the railway line north from Moorgate is Highbury.
 The old Arsenal ground has been redeveloped into gated up market flats (although the name of the underground station has not been changed).
 Highbury is the best residential area in the seat.
 It has the highest white population, a noticeably higher proportion of managerial jobs, and higher levels of owner-occupation in the predominantly Victorian housing.
 There is less social housing there too, although like inner London in general it is still substantial.
 As Highbury blends into Finsbury Park to the north, the housing becomes smaller, renting becomes higher, and there are more routine workers.
 The park itself is in Haringey, but the station - an interchange between two tube lines and the overground - is in Islington.
 North of here, on both sides of the Holloway Road is Upper Holloway - with lots of council housing, but better off than Finsbury Park.
 At the far north-east corner is Archway, on the borders of Camden and Haringey, and the bottom of the hill that leads up to Highgate.
 There is indeed a bridge here along the ridge, connecting Highgate with Hornsey, that forms the northern edge of the seat.
 This is also quite a rundown area.
 At the north-west corner around Stroud Green Road, this seat has a southern extension of the trendy Crouch Hill district.
 Overall this seat has the 8th highest social housing in the country.
 Right to buy has generally had little impact in inner London - a combination of high values, poor tenants, and less than desirable properties.
 However where it has been exercised around half the properties have reverted to rental use at twice the council rents and a poorer repair service, under private ownership.
 They tend to be occupied by exactly the same sort of people who would have been council tenants in the past, and unsurprisingly tend to be dissatisfied with their lot.
 Private tenants form the strongest Labour group these days, at least among the white population.
+Perhaps surprisingly this is one of the best educated and most middle class seats in the country, despite the high levels of renting.
 There is a sizeable black population in this seat, but like its neighbours it has a very low south Asian population for London.
 And indeed this is a very safe Labour seat, unchanged since 1983.
-At local level there has been competition from the Liberal Democrats, who won most of the wards and took control of the council in 2002, and remained competitive in 2006, but currently all the wards are Labour with a solitary Green in Highbury.
+At local level there has been competition from the Liberal Democrats, who won most of the wards and took control of the council in 2002, and remained competitive in 2006, but currently all the wards are Labour with the exception of Greens in Highbury.
 The MP here since 1983 is Jeremy Corbyn, long-standing left winger who was leader from 2015 to 2020.
 He originally won the seat in curious fashion from two sitting SDP MPs, after both defected, but Islington was reduced to two seats throwing them into competition.
 John Grant won the selection battle, but Michael O’Halloran, in high dudgeon, then stood as an independent, getting half of the vote of his former colleague.
 After this initial contest, Corbyn has received over 50% of the vote at every subsequent election.
 One other interesting point is that there is a Corbyn Street in Holloway - perhaps this helped him to get selected as the Labour candidate.
-Census data: owner-occupied 31% (560/573 in England & Wales), private rented 27% (50th), social rented 40% (8th). :White 67%, Black 15%, Sth Asian 4%, Mixed 7%, Other 7% : Managerial & professional 55% (15th), Routine & Semi-routine 19% (520th)
+This seat is one of the few in north and east London to be the right size under the new rules.
+The Boundary Commission is therfore proposing to leave it completely unaltered.
+Census data: owner-occupied 31% (560/573 in England & Wales), private rented 27% (50th), social rented 40% (8th). :White 67%, Black 15%, Sth Asian 4%, Mixed 7%, Other 7% : Managerial & professional 55% (15th), Routine & Semi-routine 19% (520th) : Degree 49% (12th), Minimal qualifications 25% (536th) : Students 8% (87th), Over 65: 9% (553rd)

 | 2010 | % | 2015 | % | 2017 | % | 2019 | % | Labour | 24,276 | 54.5% | 29,659 | 60.2% | 40,086 | 73.0% | 34,603 | 64.3% | Conservative | 6,339 | 14.2% | 8,465 | 17.2% | 6,871 | 12.5% | 5,483 | 10.2% | Liberal Democrat | 11,875 | 26.7% | 3,984 | 8.1% | 4,946 | 9.0% | 8,415 | 15.6% | UKIP/Brexit | 716 | 1.6% | 1,971 | 4.0% | 413 | 0.8% | 742 | 1.4% | Green | 1,348 | 3.0% | 5,043 | 10.2% | 2,229 | 4.1% | 4,326 | 8.0% | Others |